Encryption and Anonymity on the Internet

 Additionally, anonymity is an important enabler of the right to freedom of association and assembly online and the right to be free from discrimination.
 The relative anonymity that the internet offers enables individuals and minority groups, among others, to associate on sensitive matters such as sexual orientation or religion.
 Anonymity provides an enabling environment for people to form relationships and seek support for problems that have a social stigma like drug addiction, illnesses such as HIV/AIDS, or sexual abuse.
 It also allows people to engage in online association based on identities or beliefs that are illegal in some countries, like LGBT groups, political opposition, or religious minorities”.

-Mandatory SIM card registration is a commonplace example that requires real-name registration for online activity.(22) In this regard, mandatory SIM card registration laws typically require that people provide personal information, including a valid identity document or biometrics, before they can purchase or activate a prepaid SIM card for their mobile device.(23) As noted by Privacy International, “[p]repaid SIM card use and mandatory SIM card registration laws are especially widespread in African countries: these two factors can allow for a more pervasive system of mass surveillance of people who can access pre-paid SIM cards, as well as exclusion from important civic spaces, social networks, and education and health care for people who cannot.”(24) As of February 2019:(25)
+Mandatory SIM card registration is a widespread policy that requires real-name registration for online activity.(20) Mandatory SIM card registration laws typically require that people link their identity to their SIM card in order to activate it, by providing personal information such as a valid identity document, proof of address or biometrics, when purchasing a SIM card for a mobile device(21) As noted by Privacy International, “[p]repaid SIM card use and mandatory SIM card registration laws are especially widespread in African countries: these two factors can allow for a more pervasive system of mass surveillance of people who can access pre-paid SIM cards, as well as exclusion from important civic spaces, social networks, and education and health care for people who cannot.”(22)

 Anonymity is especially critical in repressive environments in which certain types of protected expression are outlawed, and lack of anonymity could lead to criminal charges or other consequences.(27) Attempts to ban anonymous speech have particularly been seen during times of protest as a measure aimed at protestors and activists.(28)

 Intermediary liability is again of concern in relation to anonymous users, as some states have moved towards imposing responsibilities on internet service providers (ISPs) and media platforms to regulate online comments by anonymous users.
-For instance, in Delfi v Estonia, the ECtHR upheld an Estonian law that imposes liability on a media platform for anonymous defamatory statements posted on its site.(29) As has previously been argued by MLDI, a court should only order an ISP to disclose user data where:(30)
+For instance, in Delfi v Estonia, the ECtHR upheld an Estonian law that imposes liability on a media platform for anonymous defamatory statements posted on its site.(29) However, the ECtHR has also upheld that, while there is no absolute guarantee of online anonymity, the right of freedom of expression should be taken into consideration in decisions to revoke anonymity.
+This informed the ECtHR’s 2021 finding that an Austrian news site should not have been forced to disclose the identity of online commenters who had posted offensive and hateful messages to the platform.(30) In its third-party submissions in that case, Media Defence had previously argued that a court should only order an ISP to disclose user data where:(31)

 - An applicant is able to demonstrate to a sufficient degree that a wrongful act has been committed against them, and that the information is sought to enable them to seek redress for that wrongful act;